MortalFlesh/console-application/README.md

 | | `Result<MF.ConsoleStyle.CustomTag, string> list` | It will handle results and register custom tags to the Output Style. |

 NOTES:
+- All parts of ApplicationInfo are shown in `about` command
 - All functions has the first argument for the `state: Definition`, but this is a current state of the application and it is passed implicitly in the background by computation expression.
 - All functions are optional to call.
 Those which _sets_ a value will override the previous definition.